 The 'Battle of the Hürtgenwald' was a series of battles fought between US and German troops in the Hürtgenwald, a 54-sq mile (140-km²) area about 3.1 miles (5 km) to the east of the Belgian/German border (19 September/16 December 1944).

-It was the longest battle on German territory during World War II and is the longest single battle ever fought by the US Army.
+This was the longest battle on German territory during World War II and is the longest single battle ever fought by the US Army.

 The initial object of the US leadership was to pin down German forces in the area to keep them from reinforcing the front lines farther to the north in the 'Battle of Aachen', where the US forces were fighting against the 'Siegfried-Linie' network of fortified industrial towns and villages spotted with pillboxes, tank traps and minefields.
 The first US tactical objectives were to take the village of Schmidt and clear Monschau, and the second to advance to the Rur river as part of 'Queen'.